Feb 05, 2021

 Metered: content is free until readers reach a certain checkpoint.
 They will have to pay a certain amount if they want to continue reading.

 - Set up the paywall.
 If you have a WordPress site already up and running, then all you have to do is add a member site plugin.

 Recommended plugins that you can use for content restriction:

-- Membership & Content Restriction: restricts any part of your content, sets up unique subscription plans, and process membership payments.
+- Membership & Content Restriction: restricts any part of your content, sets up unique subscription plans, and processes membership payments.

 - Simple Membership: creates membership levels and restricts content to specific membership tiers.

-- WP-Members: hides parts of your content and display teasers.
+- WP-Members: hides parts of your content and displays teasers.
 It also provides tools to set up dedicated registration forms wherever you want.

 Check out our article on how to create a membership site with WordPress for a full tutorial.